sidoncode/StockPrice-DeepLearning-Python/README.md

 # StockPrice-ML-Python
+Q) Is there any difference between in LSTM and ML?

 Points to be remember while performing this project:

   1) The individual shud have a grasp of good knowledge of numpy and pandas.